Learning & Development

 Stage One

-Children who are under the age of three, or who are new to the Montessori environment, are said to be in the first stage of normalisation.
+Children under the age of three, or new to the Montessori environment, are in the first stage of normalisation.
 Children in this stage of normalisation are invited to work with the introductory curriculum areas such as practical life.
 These activities show results of work quickly, and encourage children to develop a sense of pride and accomplishment in their work.

-In the early stage of normalisation, children practice making simple choices, and are encouraged to practice the skills of concentration and self-motivation.
+In the early stage of normalisation, children practice making simple choices.
+Educators encourage them to practice the skills of concentration and self-motivation.
 Children in the first stage of normalisation are not yet ready for the responsibility of full freedom within the Montessori environment.

 Stage Two